myrepo5588/3scale_toolbox/docs/remotes.md

 *--config-file <config_file>*

-3scale CLI configuration file.
+3scale toolbox configuration file.
 When not set, the toolbox will lookup path at:

 * *THREESCALE_CLI_CONFIG* environment variable
 * `$HOME/.3scalerc.yaml`